chowland/AFiD-MuRPhFi/docs/phasefield_validation.md

 As in the previous cases, we see that the resolution of the phase field is most important for the accurate evolution of the phase boundary.
 This highlights a key advantage of our multiple-resolution technique, where only the phase-field variable needs evolving on the largest grid.
 The above figure presents results for the model parameters $A=0.01$, $C=100$.

-As we described above, the product $AC$ should be set by the physical parameters.
+[Favier et al. (2019)](https://doi.org/10.1017/jfm.2018.773) found that the interface rose vertically as they increased the resolution of their simulation, whereas we do not observe such a monotonic trend.
+This is likely due to the different implementations of the phase-field method between that paper and that used here.

-This leaves the parameter $C$ as the sole free model parameter.
+Finally, we vary the model parameter $C$ to see the effect on the results.
-Below, we vary the value of $C$ while keeping $AC=1$ fixed, with a resolution of $n_x=512$, $n_x^r=1024$.
+Below, we vary the value of $C$ while keeping $AC=1.2$ fixed, with a resolution of $n_x=512$, $n_x^r=1024$.
-We observe monotonic dependence of the interface position with $A$, but only small variations relative to those seen in the resolution study.
+As may be expected, the corners that emerge in the interface for $C=10^3$ are somewhat smoothed out by setting $C$ to a lower value.
+This highlights the importance of choosing $C$ based on realistic values of the surface energy for each simulation.

 {% include "melting_RBC_interface_parameters.html" %}